 The U.S. has some of the strictest laws regarding product liability.
 Under these laws, everyone in a typical product supply chain can be held liable for a faulty product.
 These laws prompt manufacturers as well as retailers to maintain a rigorous safety standard that helps protect consumers.

 According to the Insurance Journal, a safety regulator has decided to sue Amazon.com Inc. Products bought off Amazon harmed more than a few dozens of people.

 While the company steers the blame to third-party vendors, it does seem to fall directly in the supply chain.
 If the regulators as well as other claims pass then Amazon is liable to pay a large settlement in a big case of a product liability lawsuit.

 Who Needs Product Liability Insurance?

-All business owners should have a certain amount of product liability insurance coverage present in their business plan.
-Almost all businesses have business owners policy (BOP) or business liability insurance (BLE).
+All business owners should have a certain amount of product liability coverage present in their business plan.
+Almost all businesses have a business owners policy (BOP) or business liability insurance (BLE).
 Here is a quick rundown of who exactly may benefit from it: